plating, anodizing, & finishing Q&As since 1989

 Q. Need a math calculation for measuring the final Pitch Diameter of a Unified Vee form thread configuration when a Cadmium Plating thickness is called out to be applied to each surface of the flank thread configuration.

-Example: if a .0005 inch Cadmium is applied to each surface of the thread of the bolt thread how do I calculate the final Pitch Diameter of the bolt after plating and when different thickness call outs are required?
+Example: if .0005 inch Cadmium is applied to each surface of the thread of the bolt thread how do I calculate the final Pitch Diameter of the bolt after plating and when different thickness call outs are required?

 I need this information as a training reference and inspection aid for Quality and Manufacturing Engineers.